LouisDesdoigts/morphine/README.md

 ## About morphine

 I wanted to simulate optics and use automatic differentiation to make derivatives - but do it in a style that will be familiar to most astronomers.
-So I hacked poppy to work with the (Google Jax)[https://github.com/google/jax] framework, an autodiff library that closely resembles NumPy.
+So I forked poppy to work with the (Google Jax)[https://github.com/google/jax] framework, an autodiff library that closely resembles NumPy.
 The important thing to remember is it doesn't like Astropy units, so we had to throw these all out - be careful!

 ## About poppy